Workshops

 Academic Idioms Part 2 by Lina Balsamo

-Improving Your Graduate-Level Reading Skills by Dr. Katherine Fry
+Improving Your Graduate-Level Reading Skills by Dr. Katie Fry

 IMPROVING ACADEMIC READING AND WRITING IN THE SCIENCES